Ndoni-Nkosi/YouTube_API/README.md

 # YouTube API project

-Big Brother is a reality show where contestants live in a house where they are constantly surveillanced and voted out by viewers in the end to win a cash prize.
+Big Brother is a reality show where contestants live in a house where they are constantly surveilled and voted out by viewers in the end to win a cash prize.
 It is a show that has hit Africa by storm since its launch.
-Contestants come into the house and play whichever strategy they think will work for them to be the 'last man standing.'
-Strategies commonly played by contestants include, causing drama (conflict), creating alliances, being the chef or stylist of the house, start a romantic relationship with a fellow housemate ('shipping'), etc. It is popularly known for its drama and tests out social dynamics.
-The YouTube_API project aims to analyse data from one of the most viewed Big Brother reviewers/commentaries Frankly Speaking with Glory Elijah in Africa.
+Contestants come into the house and play whichever strategy they think will work for them to be the 'last person standing.' </br>
+Strategies commonly played by contestants include creating drama, forming alliances, taking on roles such as the house chef or stylist, and developing romantic relationships with fellow housemates (often referred to as 'shipping').
+It is popularly known for its drama and explores social dynamics. </br>
+The YouTube_API project aims to analyse data from one of the most viewed Big Brother review/commentary channles in Africa, 'Frankly Speaking with Glory Elijah'.

 ## Table of Contents